Dr Lisa Nijm (host)

 Dr Josefina Botta is an ophthalmologist at Consultorios Botta Ruiz in Buenos Aires, Argentina and an undergraduate and postgraduate professor of ophthalmology at the University of Buenos Aires and the University of Maimonides, specialising in Cornea and Anterior Segment.
 She is also secretary of the Argentine Council of Ophthalmology and Vice president of the Argentine Society of Cornea, Refractive and Cataract surgery.

-Join host Dr Lisa Nijm (United States) and guest speakers Dr Stefanie Schmickler (Germany) and Dr Josefina Botta (Argentina) as they explore female leadership in ophthalmology and championing women in the operating room in this episode of ‘Peer2Peer: The Podcast’.
-The surgeons share their leadership journeys, offer advice about growing a business, and also discuss the skill sets required for being a successful surgeon.
-To finish, they share their favourite Rayner products and reveal a ‘sweet and spicy’ opinion about being a leading woman in ophthalmology today.
+Dr Lisa Nijm (US), Dr Stefanie Schmickler (Germany) and Dr Josefina Botta (Argentina) explore female leadership in ophthalmology and championing women in the operating room.
+Together, they share their leadership journeys, offer advice about growing a business, and also discuss the skill sets required for being a successful surgeon.

 - It is important to elevate the patient experience as much as possible so that when they come out of their cataract journey, not only do patients have great vision but they also feel that they’ve been well taken care of as a person.